-We compare government and NGO along three dimensions related to implementation and management of the program: teacher effort as measured by presence in the classroom during an unannounced visit, monitoring of schools and successful management of the payroll.
+We compare government and NGO along three dimensions related to implementation and management of the program: teacher effort as measured by presence in the classroom during an unannounced visit, monitoring of schools and successful management of the payroll (Table 7, Panel B).

-Teacher presence in the classroom is indeed higher in schools managed by the NGO (73% versus 63%), but the difference is not significant between treatment arms and presence in the class room is not significantly correlated with test scores.
+Teacher presence in the classroom is indeed higher in schools managed by the NGO (73% versus 63%), but the difference is not significant between treatment arms.
+Presence in the class room is positively, but not significantly, correlated with test scores.